ryandoyle5401/Budgetr/Weekly Updates/Week 8 Status Update.md

 ### Issues - Josh

 ### Progress - Robin
+1. Changed the database from realm to firebase
+2. Implemented Authentication (login)
 ### Issues - Robin
+1. After adding the authentication, the code functionality broke, have to fix it.
 ### Progress - David

 ### Issues - David